Corps de l'armement: Prehistory of the Corps des ingénieurs de l'armement

 In 1743, the "Ecole des constructeurs de vaisseaux royaux" was created to train Naval engineers.
-This school is known today as ENSTA ParisTech.
+The school is known today as ENSTA ParisTech.

-Corps of Armament and High tech Colbertism
+Corps of Armament and high-tech Colbertism

-The role played by the Corps of Armament in the development of the French Aerospace & Defence industry in particular with the logic of Grands Projets (Concorde, Airbus, Ariane,...) can be compared with the role of the Corps des télécommunications in the development of the French telecom industry (telephone, Minitel,...) or the role of the Corps des mines or the Corps des ponts with their respective Grands Projets (Nuclear industry, TGV,...).
-They illustrate the Colbertism, a French version of Mercantilism.
+The role played by the Corps of Armament in the development of the French aerospace and defence industry, in particular with the logic of Grands Projets (Concorde, Airbus, Ariane,...), can be compared with the role of the Corps des télécommunications in the development of the French telecom industry (telephone, Minitel,...), the role of the Corps des mines, or the Corps des ponts with their respective Grands Projets (Nuclear industry, TGV,...).
+They illustrate Colbertism, a French version of mercantilism.

-French Colbertism is an old tradition dating back to the 17th century influenced at that time by the Chinese system.
-French high public servants are still nicknamed "mandarins" referring to their Chinese counterparts.
+Colbertism dates back to the 17th century, influenced at that time by the Chinese system.
+French high public servants are nicknamed "mandarins", referring to their Chinese counterparts.

-The French economist Elie Cohen described the effects of French Colbertism in the field of High tech in a renowned book entitled "High tech Colbertism - Economics of the Grand Projet" (1995).
+The French economist Elie Cohen described the effects of French Colbertism in the field of High tech in a book entitled "High tech Colbertism - Economics of the Grand Projet" (1995).

 High tech Colbertism can be characterized by a prevalent role played in France by the Administration and the Grand Corps.
 A typical Colbertist mechanism is the "pantouflage" where top civil servants become Heads of French public companies.
 The word "pantouflage" cannot be directly translated in English nor in any Western language but can be translated in Japanese where a comparable mechanism exists.
 The Japanese word is "amakudari" ("fallen from the sky").